ubc-tuehoang/ChildrenStoryboard-GenAI/README.md

 # ChildrenStoryboard-GenAI
-Integration of Gemini and OpenAI: Storyboard for Children: GenAI
+Integration of Gemini and OpenAI: Storyboard for Children: GenAI.